February 19, 2021 | Essays

 She left me for another man (I was still a man, at the time) after about a year.
 He was a friend of hers, someone she was already very emotionally close to, and they'd gotten closer, and she let me know they had.
 It devastated me, then.
 She told me what had happened and we went for a long, long walk through Chicago at night, sitting on park and playground benches and talking about our favorite dates, how she didn't and couldn't love me the way I loved her, and our plans for the future that were never particularly compatible anyway but that we always supported for each other.

 The summer following our break-up I moved into a studio apartment and was the loneliest I ever was in my life, having lost touch with a lot of my friends from freshman and sophmore year by relocating off-campus.
 The only real social lifeline I had at the time was some other person I met on tumblr.
-I'd known them for a long time, actually, during my previous two relationships, but the stars had just aligned to where we became very important to each other over that rough, lonely summer.
+I'd known him (not a "him" yet, and I wasn't a "her" yet either) for a long time, actually, during my previous two relationships, but the stars had just aligned to where we became very important to each other over that rough, lonely summer.
 We decided to finally meet for the first time on Labor Day weekend, 2015, and we fell in love the way one clumsily falls into a manhole: suddenly but only because we walked right into it.

 I was now in another long-distance relationship with someone I met on tumblr, but this person was on the opposite end of the state of Illinois from me, not the opposite end of the country like the first one.
 We'd take trains to see each other monthly, sometimes twice a month if we were feeling desperate to see each other again (which we often were) and every time we would agonize over the frustration of being a long distance couple.
 When you're kept apart most of the time, you have so much more privacy with which to ruminate, unfortunately.
 We wanted to kiss each other whenever we wanted, hold each other, be physically present in a way that's so important and vital yet so impossible in distance.
 Whenever we visited each other, the finite nature of each visit tormented us.
 We lived one weekend out each month at a time, and our time together was always terribly burdened by the knowledge that it would come to an end soon.
 There was a stopwatch counting down between arrival and departure and it always ticked too loud.